peterpeeterspeter/langchain1.2/README.md

 ```

 To learn more about LangChain, check out
 [the docs](https://python.langchain.com/docs/introduction/).
-If you’re looking for more
+If you're looking for more
 advanced customization or agent orchestration, check out
 [LangGraph](https://langchain-ai.github.io/langgraph/), our framework for building
 controllable agent workflows.